cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 certificates with this built-in CA.

-Professional PKI software like the OpenXPKI, Entrust, the Secude CA or the Microsoft CA additionally manage the whole certificate life-cycle and offer CRL handling, take care for unique serial numbers and use defined registration processes.
+Professional PKI software like the OpenXPKI, Entrust, the Secude CA or the Microsoft CA additionally manage the whole certificate life-cycle, offer CRL handling, take care for unique serial numbers and use defined registration processes.

 Nevertheless all the algorithms implemented in CrypTool are according